 10. SOS/Emergency Record Button

 This is a handy feature which allows you to lock a file and prevent it from being overwritten by loop recording.
 We like the SOS/Emergency button to be easily accessible on the camera.
 Vicovation have thought this through and coloured the SOS button orange for quick identification and use.
 If you are involved in an incident or see something occur on the road but will continue driving for some time before being able to download the file, this feature comes in handy.
-Vicovation, DOD and Transcend Dash Cams all have easy to find and use SOS/Emergency buttons.
+Vicovation, DOD and Transcend Dash Cams all have easy to find and use one-touch SOS/Emergency buttons.

 11. Maximum Storage Capacity

 Dash Cam brands support different Micro SD card capacities.
 A high capacity SD card will record for longer before looping the footage over.
 The capacity of the SD card you require depends on the recording time you require.
-For general driving (say 2-4 hours per day) a 32 GB Micro SD card will be sufficient.
+For general driving (say 2-4 hours per day) a 32 GB Micro SD card should be sufficient.
 Should you be in an incident at the start of the day, you will have time to download the file when you get home in the evening (it would be better to lock the incident file after it occurs as a fail safe).